MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-showastree-property.md

 ---
 title: "ShowAsTree Property"
-description: "Sets the indentation of rows on a List Page to Tree View.
-If you enable this property, you can expand or collapse indented rows on a List Page." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets the indentation of rows on a List Page to Tree View." ms.author: solsen ms.custom: na ms.date: 06/23/2021